 When abstract keywords are selected thoughtfully, they facilitate researchers in finding relevant studies efficiently.

-“Imagine publishing a groundbreaking study, only to have it overlooked because it lacked the right keywords.”
+“Imagine publishing a groundbreaking study, only to have it overlooked because it lacked the right abstract keywords.”

 Besides, keywords in abstracts help in categorizing the content, making it easier for others to locate your work amid a sea of academic publications.